DevMountain/react-axios/README.md

 Now that our App can compile correctly, let's focus on getting data from the API.
 We'll begin with the `List` component.
 This component is responsible for retrieving the list of customers and also acting as a navigation component to update the `Workspace` component on the right with the selected customer's information.

-Before we actually dive into the code for the component we'll need to create our actions, action creators, and cases in our reducer in our `src/ducks/listReducer.js` file.
+Before we actually dive into the code for the component, we'll need to create our actions, action creators, and cases in our reducer in our `src/ducks/listReducer.js` file.
 We'll also need to setup a service file, which we'll do in the next step.

 ### Instructions